-Clothing is one of those items that you can buy for cheap if you just put in a little research.
-Consignment shops, thrift stores and clearance racks are all great resources for finding used clothes.
+You can get great deals on used clothing if you just put in a little research.
+Consignment shops and thrift stores are great resources for finding used clothes.

-Here are some sites that offer secondhand clothing for sale:
+And here are some websites that offer secondhand clothing for sale:

 Here’s what Team Clark member Dallas says about Poshmark: “When I downloaded the app and browsed through the listings, most of the clothing I saw was in really good condition.
 A lot of the items were from well-known brands or popular stores.
 I also saw posts for shoes and accessories, home decor and essentials, beauty products and more.
 But it’s clear that Poshmark is mostly aimed toward clothes.”

-You may also want to check out ShopGoodwill.com, which is an eBay-like site for Goodwills across America.
+You may also want to check out ShopGoodwill.com, which is an eBay-like site for Goodwill stores across America.

 If you’re a music collector, you know those old CDs can be purchased for pennies on the dollar.

-From browsing eBay, I found this pre-owned Santana CD for $3.77.
+I found this pre-owned Prince CD on eBay for $2.

 “When you buy a vehicle that’s three years old, the general back-of-the-envelope rule is that it will have lost roughly a third of its value,” he says.
 “Some models, substantially more than that, others a little less, but generally about a third of the value has been wiped out in those first three years.”

-Old books are just as readable as new ones, and they’re certainly a whole lot cheaper.
+Old books are almost always just as readable as new ones, and they’re certainly a whole lot cheaper.

 A quick Google search can pull up stores near you that stock used hardcovers and paperbacks.
-Online you can try the following sites:
+You can also try these sites online:

-- ThriftBooks – Free shipping in the U.S.
+- ThriftBooks – Free shipping on orders over $15

 - Half Price Books – Generally $3.99